Tanujch03/Apple-Fruit-Disease-Classification-using-Naive-Bayes-Algorithm/README.md

 # PROBLEM STATEMENT:
-->As many farmers are suffering from the low productivity of apples due to the effects of major diseases such as apple rust and apple scab etc.<br><br>
+1) As many farmers are suffering from the low productivity of apples due to the effects of major diseases such as apple rust and apple scab etc.<br><br>
--> Apple fruit diseases can result in major yield and quality losses.
+2) Apple fruit diseases can result in major yield and quality losses.
 These diseases often go overlooked until just before, after, or after fruit has been processed.<br><br>
--> Naïve Bayes classifiers can be used for disease detection in plants and in the sense of helping farmers automatic detection of all kinds of diseases in plants to be detected because it has a very high accuracy.<br><br>
+3) Naïve Bayes classifiers can be used for disease detection in plants and in the sense of helping farmers automatic detection of all kinds of diseases in plants to be detected because it has a very high accuracy.<br><br>
--> The main purpose is to detect the diseased fruits.
+4) The main purpose is to detect the diseased fruits.
 Using python and using Naive Bayes Algorithm.<br><br>